toolbar

 If you are scanning from a photo or film scanner, you should scan at the native resolution, that is same or less than the optical resolution of the scanner.
 Don't perform any interpolation, it will not increase the resolution but only make it worse.

-For 35mm slide output, please make sure the aspect ratio is close to 3:2, otherwise blank borders will result.
+For 35mm slide output, please make sure the aspect ratio is close to 3:2, otherwise black borders will result.

 Typical image size of some media.